Deutsche Telekom runs its own Bug Bounty program to make its products more secure.

 - As part of the security checks, you have undertaken all efforts to not restrict the checked service in its availability.

-- You have not spied out and passed on any third-party data.
+- You have not spied on, altered, downloaded, deleted or passed on any data.
+Otherwise there is a risk of criminal relevance.

 - You have not informed third parties of the weakness.